Liquidity Fragmentation or Optimization? Analyzing Automated Market Makers Across Ethereum and Rollups: Empirical Analysis

 \section{Empirical Analysis}

-\parab{Data.} We collect on-chain data for every swap in the WETH-USDC pools on Uniswap v3, covering the period from 2023 to the first half of 2024.
-The analysis includes Ethereum and its EVM-compatible L2s, specifically optimistic rollups such as Arbitrum, Optimism, and Base, as well as a zk-rollups --- ZKsync.
-For Arbitrum, we analyze pools with native and bridged USDC against WETH.
+\parai{Data.} For our empirical analysis, we focus on the WETH-USDC pools on Uniswap v3, as they exhibit the highest trading volume and TVL.
+Additionally, we always examine the WETH-USDC pool on Ethereum and across each L2 to ensure that all LPs are exposed to the same market risks.
+We collect on-chain data for every swap in these pools, covering the period from 2023 to the first half of 2024.
+The analysis includes Ethereum and its EVM-compatible L2s, specifically optimistic rollups such as Arbitrum, Optimism, and Base, as well as a ZK-rollups --- ZKsync.
+For Arbitrum, we analyze pools with native USDC and bridged USDC.e against WETH.
+The Arbitrum pool with bridged USDC.e we further denote as Arbitrum (e).
 LP fee in these pools is 5bps, with the exception of ZKsync pool with 20bps.
+The trading volume in these pools is shown in Figure~\ref{fig:volume}.

-\parab{Methodology.} For each day and each pool, we find the last swap and, based on the liquidity and current tick, we calculate TVL in the current tick.
-We calculate the returns of the AMM pool based on the TVL in the current tick using Equation~\eqref{eq:return_tick} and the optimal allocation using Equation~\eqref{eq:prop1}.
+\parai{Methodology.} For each day and each pool, we find the last swap and, based on the liquidity and current tick, we calculate TVL in the current tick, shown in Figure~\ref{fig:TVL}.
+Then, we calculate the returns of the AMM pool based on the TVL in the current tick using Equation~\eqref{eq:return_tick} and the optimal allocation using Equation~\eqref{eq:prop1}.
 We also assume that the LP provides liquidity in ticks around 12\% of the current spot price and, based on the finding of Adams~\cite{adams2024layer2layer2}, the liquidity concentration is 75\% higher on L2s compared to Ethereum.
+The annualized return of such LP position is depicted in Figure~\ref{fig:APY}.

+\parai{Empirical Calibration.} To model the relationship between trading volume and TVL in liquidity pools, we use the function defined in Equation~\eqref{eq: Vol}.
+To estimate the parameters $k$ and $\epsilon_v$, we apply a logarithmic transformation to linearize the equation: